Becheler/Becheler.github.io/my_collections/_posts/2025-08-30-effective-boost-review-manager.md

 sticky: false
 ---

-Escaped Academia but Caught by Boost...
+Escaped Academia but caught by Boost...
+What was I thinking?

 Boost is one of the most influential projects in the C++ world.
 It is a collection of peer-reviewed, open source libraries that extend the capabilities of the C++ standard library.
 Many parts of Boost — such as smart pointers, regular expressions, or unordered containers — have directly influenced or been adopted into the C++ standard itself.
 What makes Boost unique is its rigorous **peer review process**, where each new library is openly evaluated by the community for design quality, documentation, portability, and long-term maintainability before being accepted.